How much will you need to retire?

 There’s some good news and bad news in trying to achieve an acceptable level of income in retirement.
 Once you reach state retirement age, currently 65 for men and 63 for women, the government will provide a sizable chunk of your post-retirement money.
 The state pension is currently £238.60 per week for a couple (if you qualify for it before 6 April 2016).

 Find out more: Your state pension and benefits

 Even with defined contribution pensions, you’ll usually also get help from your employer by way of contributions into your workplace pension, so the burden isn’t entirely on you.
 The downside is that your income in retirement will be taxed.
 Income you receive from private pensions is paid with tax already deducted via PAYE.

 Find out more: Tax and pensions

 In the wake of the pension changes, most people with predominantly defined contribution pension provision will opt for income drawdown or an annuity, or a combination both, when it comes taking money out of their pension.
-Of course, you can now take the lot subject to taxation, but this will mean it’s entirely down to you to make the money last.
+Of course, you can now take your entire pension pot in one go, but this will mean it’s entirely down to you to make the money last.

 Even if you’re getting the state pension and aiming for a comfortable post-tax income of £24,000 per year, a lifetime income via an annuity will require a pot of nearly £250,000 according to our calculations.